ConnorStoneAstro/caskade/README.md

 passing is abstracted away so that at the top one need only pass a list of tensors for each parameter, a single large 1d tensor, or a dictionary with the same structure as the graph.

+## Tutorial

+The `caskade` interface has lots of flexability, check out the [Jupyter notebook tutorial](docs/notebooks/BeginnersGuide.ipynb) to learn how to use it!